ggomaeng/better-developer-quotes/README.md

 A: <i>
 I was on the photos team when I started, then I discovered React and started adopting and promoting it both internally and externally.
 I was there at the beginning of react native and pushed it through until 3 months ago.
-I just recently switched to the Nuclide team. i'm still #3 contributor on React Native 😛.
+I just recently switched to the Nuclide team.
+I'm still #3 contributor on React Native 😛.
 </i>

 Q: <b>Do you have any prior work experience?</b>